 Subsequent Testing Accommodation Requests

 An applicant who has been granted testing accommodations in the past will not automatically be granted the same accommodations in a subsequent exam administration.
-To request testing accommodations for subsequent exam administrations, you must submit a new Testing Accommodations Request form every time you apply to take the NPLEX.
-Although new documentation from an evaluator may or may not be required7, you are responsible for ensuring that the documentation NABNE has on file meets the requirements outlined earlier.
+To request testing accommodations for subsequent exam administrations, you must submit a new Testing Accommodations Request Form every time you apply to take the NPLEX.
+Although new documentation from a disability specialist might not be required, you are responsible for ensuring that the documentation NABNE has on file meets the requirements outlined earlier.
 If you plan to request testing accommodations for the upcoming exam administration, contact NABNE in advance of the application period for the upcoming exam administration to determine if additional documentation is required.

-If your previous request for testing accommodations was denied, you may resubmit a testing accommodations request that includes additional information to be evaluated for the current exam administration.
-However, further documentation will not change the outcome if any of the following examples constitute the reason for denial:
+If your previous request for testing accommodations was denied, for a future exam administration, you may may resubmit an accommodations request that includes additional information.
+However, further documentation will not change the outcome if the information provided in the new report is inconsistent with the claimed disability or relevant functional limitations.

 1 If the documentation that is submitted by the deadline is not sufficient to establish a qualified disability, it is not NABNE’s responsibility to obtain additional required information.

 3 “Current” depends on the nature of the disability.
-Applicants who have a disability that is unlikely to change (e.g., visual impairment) might not be required to submit documentation that is not current within the last few years.
+For cognitive/developmental/psychological disorders, if comprehensive psycho-educational testing was not completed within the last three to five (3-5) years, a qualified professional should administer and report an alternative objective measure of the applicant’s current functioning.
+Applicants who have a disability that is unlikely to change (e.g., visual impairment) might not be required to submit documentation that is current within the last few years.
+If your documentation is older than three (3) years, ask NABNE if a new evaluation is required.

-6 Most people who take an entire battery of neuropsychological tests will demonstrate relative strengths and weaknesses and/or limitations in one or more areas.
-While scores on such tests provide useful supporting documentation when an individual is claiming a learning disorder, they are not sufficient, in and of themselves, to establish the existence of a disability.
+5 Most people who take an entire battery of neuropsychological tests will demonstrate relative strengths and weaknesses and/or limitations in one or more areas.
+While scores on such tests provide useful supporting documentation when an individual is claiming a cognitive disorder, a few low scores are insufficient, in and of themselves, to establish the existence of a disability.